Chicago Car Accident Lawyer

 How Long Does It Take to File a Motor Vehicle Accident Claim?

-It’s not possible to estimate how long a car accident claim will take without evaluating it thoroughly.
+If you’re wondering: how long does it take to get a car accident settlement?
+It’s difficult to know the exact answer without evaluating your case thoroughly.
 Even then, the claims process can be complicated and even unpredictable at times.
 Every auto accident is different, and it takes more time to resolve more complex cases.

 Simple cases might take only a few weeks or months to resolve, while others will take much longer.
 For example, a car accident involving wrongful death could take several years to resolve.
 Your attorney can explain the complexity of your case during your initial free consultation, but it is unlikely they can predict when it will resolve.